ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> What is indicated when a current CONVECTIVE SIGMET forecasts thunderstorms? </span>
 - Thunderstorms obscured by massive cloud layers.
 A Convective SIGMET contains data regarding severe thunderstorms, lines of thunderstorms, thunderstorms with wide spread heavy precipitation, and embedded thunderstorms.
 Embedded thunderstorms are those obscured by massive cloud layers.

+- <span style="color:green"> When the term 'light and variable' is used in reference to a Winds Aloft Forecast, the coded group and windspeed is </span>
+- 9900 and less than 5 knots.
+  When the forecast speed is less than 5 knots, the coded group is "9900" and read, "LIGHT AND VARIABLE".

+- <span style="color:green"> Which in-flight advisory would contain information on severe icing not associated with thunderstorms? </span>
+- SIGMET.
+The SIGMET contains severe weather for all aircraft including severe icing.
+- **Distraction** A Convective SIGMET implies severe or greater turbulence, severe icing, and low-level wind shear.
+These are only issued for severe thunderstorms, embedded thunderstorms, lines of thunderstorms, and thunderstorms with wide spread heavy precipitation.

+- <span style="color:green"> What information is contained in a CONVECTIVE SIGMET? </span>
+- Tornadoes, embedded thunderstorms, and hail 3/4 inch or greater in diameter.
+  A Convective SIGMET contains data regarding severe thunderstorms including, tornadoes, and large hail, ¾" or more in diameter.
+Embedded thunderstorms are also forecast on Convective SIGMETs.
+- **Distraction** Severe icing, severe turbulence, or widespread dust storms lowering visibility to less than 3 miles.
+  Severe icing not associated with a thunderstorm, severe turbulence, and dust storms lowering visibility to less than 3 miles are forecast on SIGMETs, not Convective SIGMETs.

 #### Hazardous weather
 ##### Questions